List of Beta Theta Pi members

 Beta Theta Pi is a North American social fraternity that was founded in 1839 at Miami University in Oxford, Ohio.
 As of 2025, it consists of 142 active chapters and nineteen colonies in the United States and Canada.
-It has initiated 227,218 members.
+It has initiated more than 227,200 members.
 Below is a list of some of the notable members of Beta Theta Pi fraternity.